Wesss/coffeebag/README.md

 CoffeeBag uses Maven for compilation.

-To install CoffeeBag in your local Maven repository: `mvn install`
+To install CoffeeBag in your local Maven repository, run `mvn install` while in
+${proj-root}/CoffeeBag

 To generate a standalone .jar file: Run `mvn package`.
-The file will be created at `target/CoffeeBag-1.0-SNAPSHOT.jar`.
+The file will be created at `CoffeeBag/target/CoffeeBag-1.0-SNAPSHOT.jar`.

 ### Using ###